elkowar/eww/docs/src/configuration.md

 Note that this is not all that efficient.
 Make sure to only use `literal` when necessary!

-## Dynamically generated windows with arguments and ids
+## Using window arguments and IDs

 In some cases you may want to use the same window configuration for multiple widgets, e.g. for multiple windows.
-This is where arugments and ids come in.
+This is where arguments and ids come in.

+### Window ID

 Firstly let us start off with ids.
 An id can be specified in the `open` command with `--id`, by default the id will be set to the name of the window configuration.
 These ids allow you to spawn multiple of the same windows.
 So for example you can do:

 ```bash
 eww open my_bar --screen 0 --id primary
 eww open my_bar --screen 1 --id secondary
 ```

 When using `open-many` you can follow the structure below.
 Again if no id is given, the id will default to the name of the window configuration.

 ```bash
 eww open-many my_config:primary my_config:secondary
 ```

 You may notice with this we didn't set `screen`, this is set through the `--arg` system, please see below for more information.

+### Window Arguments

-However you may want to have slight changes for each of these bars, e.g. spawning other windows on the same monitor.
+However this may not be enough and you want to have slight changes for each of these bars, e.g. having a different class for 1080p displays vs 4k or having spawning the window in a different size or location.
 This is where the arguments come in.

+Please note these arguments are **CONSTANT** and so cannot be update after the window has been opened.

-Defining arguments in a window is the exact same as in a widget so you can have:
+Defining arguments in a window is the exact same as in a widget so you can
+have:

 ```lisp
 (defwindow my_bar [arg1 ?arg2]